- Complex orthopaedics including fractures.

 Clinical Currency Statement

-As at June 2020, I am engaged in the role of Occupational Therapist for South Coast Occupational Therapy Ltd for an average of 80 hours per month.
+As at January 2021, I am engaged in the role of Occupational Therapist for South Coast Occupational Therapy Ltd for an average of 70 hours per month.
+I also work as a Case Manager for Ainscough Associates for an average of 20 hours per month.

 Specific Injuries Experience